kimsama/motionjs/README.md

 var `id` = `motion`.`add(obj)`

 Register an existing scene object with motionjs.
-This can be a dom element, an object in a custom scene graph that you've built, or any other type of object.
+This can be a DOM element, an object in a custom scene graph that you've built, or any other type of object.

  **@return (string)** an id which is used when accessing the registered object